Skip to main content

 86%

-• Stunning visuals and art style reminiscent of Studio Ghibli, creating a beautiful and immersive experience.
+• Stunning and beautiful art style heavily inspired by Studio Ghibli, creating a serene and visually captivating world.

 • story